w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 <img src="/daily_example.png" alt="daily example." width=500>
 </center>

-If you haven't done your `/daily` yet, 2 hours before the daily reset you will get a reminder to run the command and continue your streak.
+If you haven't done your `/daily` yet, around 1-2 hours before the daily reset you will get a reminder to run the command and continue your streak.

 <br>
 <center>
 <img src="/bot-features/basic-commands/daily_reminder.png" alt="daily reminder.">
 </center>

+You can also enable "Recurring Income Reminders" in `/settings` to get a DM when you are able to do `/daily` or `/weekly`.

 ## Deposit {: #Deposit}